MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-lte-attach-operations.md

 | 8 | 8 * EC | MsLteAttachContextRefList | OL_PAIR_LIST | The first element of the pair is a 4-byte offset, calculated from the beginning (offset 0) of this MBIM_MS_LTE_ATTACH_CONFIG_INFO structure, to an MBIM_MS_LTE_ATTACH_CONTEXT structure (For more information, see the  MBIM_MS_LTE_ATTACH_CONTEXT table).
 The second element of the pair is a 4-byte size of a pointer to the corresponding MBIM_MS_LTE_ATTACH_CONTEXT structure. |
 | 8 + (8 * EC) |  | DataBuffer | DATABUFFER | Array of MBIM_MS_LTE_ATTACH_CONTEXT structures. |

-The following structures are used in the above table.
+The following structures are used in the preceding table.

 MBIM_MS_LTE_ATTACH_CONTEXT_OPERATIONS describes the types of operations that can be used in the Set command.